-At the Imagination Lab, we are run holiday skills camps for children aged 7-12 years.
-At every event, we offer sponsored places for families who receive government tax credits, allowances and benefits.
+At the Imagination Lab, we run a range of events of families with children aged 5-12 years.
+At many events, we offer sponsored places for families who receive government tax credits, allowances and benefits.
 Find out more about how to register for sponsored places at our events here.

 Sponsored places at the Imagination Lab

-If you’re a household that receives support, you can book free places at our holiday camps, which are sponsored.
-The camps explore robotics, coding and creativity using LEGO, Nintendo LABO, KANO kits, BBC micro:bit and more fun technology.
-All the camps are drop-off events, so parents and carers do not need to stay with children during the camp, but you can attend a show and tell at the end.
-Find out what camps are open for booking on this page and follow the links to register for your place.
+If you’re a household that receives support, you can book free places at some of our events, which are sponsored.
+The events range from drop-off camps exploring robotics, coding and creativity using LEGO Education WeDo 2.0 kits, BBC micro:bit, Scratch 3 and more fun technology to family experience like our summer Mega Maker Lab.
+Find out what’s open for booking on this page and follow the links to register for your place.

 To register for sponsored places, you must receive any of the the following tax credits, allowances and benefits: